Categories

 This was my immediate reaction when I discovered there’s an entire museum in Amsterdam dedicated to street art and graffiti:

-So what did I think of the museum, STRAAT?1 I’m a bit conflicted.
+So, now that I’ve been to STRAAT, what did I think?1 I’m a bit conflicted.

 On the plus side, STRAAT is undeniably a well-curated museum of the best work from the best artists on the planet.
 The collection was immense and incredible, featuring a wide range of styles and themes.
 The building (a converted shipbuilding facility) was roomy, uncrowded, and quiet, so I had plenty of time and space to reflect on the art.